hapax/hapax.github.io/assets/minimal-networks.md

 moves down as they do so.
 At some critical angle, it will coincide with $B$.
 The question is: what is the angle?

+It turns out to be $120^\circ$.
+Although we won't provide a watertight proof, we can give a plausibility argument.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>